-Children applying for Preschool need to be 3 years old on or before October 1 of the enrollment year.
-Children applying for Jr. Kindergarten need to have previous Pre-K (4’s) experience and will be given an assessment if new to Southeast Christian Preschool.
+Children applying for Preschool need to be 2 years old on or before October 1 of the enrollment year.
 If enrolling into our Kindergarten program, children need to be 5 years old on or before October 1st.

-Do I need to complete everything in the K-8 application packet to schedule an interview?
+Do I need to complete everything in the TK-8 application packet to schedule an interview?